-- 3.14 The accident record in the vicinity of the site has been considered and the Essex Highways Database indicates that there has been 1 recorded road traffic accident in the vicinity in the latest 5 year period between 2010 and 2015. - 3.15 The recorded accident took place on Rayleigh Road to the west of its junction with Hutton Village and was recorded as being slight in terms of severity. - 3.16 In consideration of the above, the highway network in the immediate vicinity of the site has a good safety record and as such the proposals will not have a material impact on that record.
+- 3.14 The accident record in the vicinity of the site and its potential access point has been considered and the Essex Highways Database indicates that there has been no recorded road traffic accident in the vicinity in the latest 5 year period between 2010 and 2015. - 3.15 In consideration of the above, the highway network in the immediate vicinity of the site has a good safety record and as such the proposals will not have a material impact on that record.

-4 DEVELOPMENT PROPOSALS AND ACCESS OPTIONS
+4 ACCESS OPTIONS

-- 4.1 The site is being put forward for residential development and in the context of this appraisal, up to 75 units have been assumed and assessed. - 4.2 A concept plan of the proposed development is shown in Appendix 2 and indicates the principal point of access to the site and the general site layout. - 4.3 The potential for providing vehicular, pedestrian and cycle access to residential development in accordance with the standards required by Essex County Council on the site has been investigated. - 4.4 The access to the site is proposed via a priority junction designed in accordance with current design standards.
-It can fully accommodate the visibility requirements for Hutton Village, a 30mph residential road. - 4.5 Visibility at the proposed access location can be achieved in accordance with the standards for priority junction access set out in the Design Manual for Roads and Bridges for a 30mph road, with visibility at 2.4m by 90.0m being achievable in both directions from the access. - 4.6 The internal access roads for the development can be provided in accordance with the criteria set out in the Essex Design Guide (revised emerging guidance), and can be achieved by way a Type 4, 5.5m wide Access Road with 2.0m footways to both sides.
-This would be suitable for accommodating the level of development anticipated and can be designed in accordance with current standards to achieve 20mph speeds or lower.
+- 4.1 The potential for providing vehicular, pedestrian and cycle access to residential development on the site has been investigated. - 4.2 A concept plan of the proposed development is shown in Appendix 2 and indicates the principal points of access to the site and the general site layout. - 4.3 The access to the site is proposed via a modified priority junction designed in accordance with current design standards.
+It can fully accommodate the visibility requirements for Stocks Lane, a 30mph residential road. - 4.4 Visibility at the proposed access location can be achieved in accordance with the standards for priority junction access set out in the Design Manual for Roads and Bridges for a 30mph road, with visibility at 2.4m by 90.0m being achievable in both directions from the access. - The internal access roads for the development can be provided in accordance with the criteria set out in the Essex Design Guide (revised emerging guidance), and can be achieved by way a Type 5, 5.8m wide shared use access carriageway.
+This would be suitable for accommodating up to 50 units and can be designed in accordance with current standards to achieve 20mph speeds or lower.
 The potential access arrangement is illustrated in Appendix 3.